Leo309/Skynex-Website/README.md

 - Contact form for inquiries
 - Comprehensive company and service information

-## Our Tools
+## Our Products

 - **Inflation Calculator**: A tool for understanding the impact of inflation on purchasing power over time.
 Available at [inflation.skynexdigital.com](https://inflation.skynexdigital.com)
-- More tools coming soon!
+- More products coming soon!

 ## Local Development